semanticmx/html5_082021/cap4-canvas/README.md

 }
 ```

-After drawing the lines we have to apply ink to the draw using the following codes inside the loop "for":
+After drawing the lines we have to apply the "ink" to paint the lines.
+We use the following codes inside the loop "for":
 ```
     context.strokeStyle = "#eee";
     context.stroke();
 ```

 ### Vertical and horizontal lines

 First we have to create the fuction ```context.beginPath();```, afterwards we create the horizontal and vertical lines: